 Volunteering Australia recommends all volunteer involving organisations obtain insurance for their volunteers.
 Whilst this is not a legal requirement, it is an important aspect of providing a safe volunteering experience and demonstrates a commitment to best practice.
 The types of insurance your organisation requires will be dictated by the services and programs you deliver.

-Having adequate volunteer insurance is an important part of meeting National Standard 2: Commitment to Volunteer Involvement.
+Having adequate volunteer insurance is an important part of meeting National Standard 2: Volunteer participation is championed and modelled.
 It shows your volunteers you take their involvement seriously and you are invested in their safety.
-More importantly, volunteer insurance is critical to meeting National Standard 6: Workplace Safety and Wellbeing.
+More importantly, volunteer insurance is critical to meeting National Standard 6: Volunteer safety and wellbeing is protected.
 Having appropriate insurances is one way your organisation can meet its work, health and safety requirement of providing a safe workplace.